1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 When severe weather may affect Jacksonville University, the President, or designee, will activate the University’s Emergency Preparedness Task Force to take any precautionary measures needed.

 In the event of a Hurricane Warning, all residential students will be encouraged to evacuate campus.
 Any remaining students will be consolidated to Oak Hall.
-Students who choose to leave campus must notify a Residential Life staff member and inform the staff member of their travel plans before leaving campus.
+Students who choose to leave campus must notify a Residential Life staff member before leaving campus.
 The Residential Life Office will devise and coordinate procedures for housing remaining students.

 Withdrawal from Housing